p1

 Mummified Hand Case Closed

 No mayhem here, at least not within the past 700 years.
 Our investigation into a mummified hand is closed following testing by a physical anthropologist from the Utah Division of State History Antiquities Division dating it anywhere from 700 to 1,000 years old.
+We started our investigation in March after the Museum of Idaho turned it over to us.
+Museum officials received the mummified hand from

 Read more